davidlamt/davidltran.com/src/posts/stash-new-files-git/index.md

 ### Warning

-Using the `stash` command with the `--include-untracked` option will clean your directory after the stash.
+Using the `stash` command with the `-u` option will clean your working directory after the stash.
 As a result, any untracked files you have in `.gitignore` will be permanently deleted.

-There is the `--all` option if you wish to stage untracked files that are also ignored.
+There is the `--all` or `-a` option if you wish to stash untracked files that are also ignored.

 ## Closing Thoughts